Linlithgow Civic Trust

 Perambulation of Linlithgow Marches

-Those taking part should meet on the pavement outside the church and will proceed on a conducted tour of Linlithgow's 1832 Parliamentary boundary, walking along the south shore of Linlithgow Loch, past Linlithgow Palace and the Peel, then passing St Michael's RC Church, West Lothian County Cricket Ground and the site of Newlands Agricultural Works to join the Union Canal near the site of Linlithgow's former Poor House and then along the canal towpath to Manse Road.
+The Perambulation of Linlithgow's 1832 Parliamentary Boundary successfully took place on Wednesday 8th June, 2022.
+The Perambulation was headed up by the Provost of the Deacons' Court, supported by flagbearers, halberdiers and the town piper, who played at each of the march stones.
+The walk began outside St Ninian Craigmaillen Church and proceeded along the south shore of Linlithgow Loch, past Linlithgow Palace and the Peel, then passing St Michael's RC Church, West Lothian County Cricket Ground to join the Union Canal and then along the canal towpath to Manse Road.

-There will be a short refreshment stop at Linlithgow Canal Centre (LUCS are providing refreshments, payment by donation) and the Linlithgow Reed Band will be playing.
+At the short refreshment stop at Linlithgow Canal Centre the walkers were entertained by the Linlithgow Reed Band.

-The walk then proceeds up Manse Road, passing the site of the Carmelite Friary, one of the original boundary marker stones and the Fountainhead of Palace Well before greeting the Linlithgow and Linlithgow Bridge Childrens' Gala Day Queen in Rosemount Park, moving on to Preston Road and returning to the West Port, where refreshments will be available in the West Port Hotel.
+The walkers then proceeded up Manse Road, passing the site of the Carmelite Friary and one of the original boundary marker stones to greet the Linlithgow and Linlithgow Bridge Children's Gala Day queen elect in Rosemount Park, moving on to Preston Road and returning to the West Port, where those who completed the course received a well-deserved certificate.